 There are four basic activity types we use to develop curriculum: workshops, portable initiatives, low elements, and high elements.
-The activities chosen are determined through conversations with you, your goals and outcomes, and how physically active the group can be.
+The activities chosen are determined through conversations with you, your goals and outcomes, and how physically active the group would like to be.
 Your program may include all four.
 Visit our Registration & Pricing page to register your group!

 High elements involve wearing a specialized harness with a rope and cable safety system designed to provide 3500 pounds of protection.
 Individuals and teams experience risk and challenge with minimal potential for physical harm.

 - Second Tier 29 feet, six elements

 - 72 feet tall

 - Team belay

 Low elements are permanently installed structures.
 All activities are conducted on structures no taller than playground equipment, and group members work together to complete their objective.
 Low elements provide physical intensity and involvement of all group members.